Insight • Design craft

 For a complete accessibility review framework, see our creative audit checklist.

-Implementing color strategy in brand systems
+Colour strategy inside brand systems

-Color tokens and design systems
+Colour tokens and design systems

-Define colors as tokens with clear roles:
+Define colours as tokens with clear roles:

-• Success/Warning/Error: semantic colors for system feedback
+• Success/Warning/Error: semantic colours for system feedback

 • Neutrals: backgrounds, borders, text, and subtle UI elements